-Should one or more of these risks or uncertainties materialize or should any of the assumptions made by our management prove incorrect, actual results may vary in material respects from those projected in these forward-looking statements.
+Should one or more of these risks or uncertainties be realized, our current expectations and assumptions may be proved incorrect, and actual developments may vary in material respects from those expressed or implied in our forward-looking statements.
 All subsequent written and oral forward-looking statements concerning any matters addressed in this prospectus and attributable to us or any person acting on their behalf are expressly qualified in their entirety by the cautionary statements contained or referred to in this prospectus.
 Except to the extent required by applicable law or regulation, we undertake no obligation to update these forward-looking statements to reflect events or circumstances after the date of this prospectus or to reflect the occurrence of unanticipated events.